 1 Research about the Infection in Detail

 Visit reliable websites to gain adequate information about the novel coronavirus, potential symptoms, and how is it different from regular flu.
 If you experience any of the symptoms, contact your healthcare provider immediately, and discuss your case with them.
+It's also important to get tested for Covid if you have been exposed to someone with a confirmed case.
+Instead of risking potentially exposing yourself or others at a local testing center or clinic, you can get a quick and easy rapid PCR test at home.
+This will not only be safer, it will also be more convenient for your schedule.

 Avoid going out.
 If you have to, wear a face mask, face shield, and gloves so that there is no direct contact with the outside world.
 Additionally, if you have recently been in contact with someone who tested positive for the virus, monitor your temperature daily.
 Call your doctor in case of any discomfort.